Davi3234/springboot_todo_API/README.md

-# PHP-To-Do-App
+# SpringBoot To-Do API
-This is a PHP Back-End To-Do App, applying SOLID, Design Pattern and TDD.
+This is a SpringBoot Back-End To-Do API, applying SOLID, Design Pattern and TDD.

 ## The system Functional Requirements:
 - FR01: The system must maintain Users.